photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Is a Raspberry Pi fast enough?

-This largely depends on your expectations and the number of files you have.
-Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
-However, initial indexing typically takes much longer than on standard desktop computers.
+This mainly depends on your expectations and the number of files you have.
+Most users report that PhotoPrism runs smoothly on a Raspberry Pi 4 with 4 GB of RAM.

-Also keep in mind that the hardware has limited video transcoding capabilities, so the conversion of video [file formats](../developer-guide/media/index.md) is not well-supported and software transcoding is generally slow.
+Note, however, that [initial indexing usually takes much longer](../user-guide/first-steps.md) than on a regular desktop computer and that the hardware has [limited video transcoding capabilities](advanced/transcoding.md), so video file format conversion is not well supported and software transcoding is generally slow.
+We take no responsibility for instability or performance problems if your device does not [meet the requirements](raspberry-pi.md#system-requirements).

 ### Should I use an SD card or a USB stick?